 1. Review the Rewards Structure of Each Linked Card

-2. Review Typical Spending Patterns
+2. Analyze Typical Spending Patterns

-Next, check your normal monthly spending habits to see where you spend the most and least.
+Check your normal monthly spending habits to see where you spend the most and least.
 If you regularly shop at the same store on the same day each week for groceries, for instance, that can make it easier to get in the habit of choosing your grocery rewards card as the top of wallet payment option on those days.

 3. Check for Rewards Bonuses for New Cards

-If you have a brand-new rewards card you're adding to your wallet, take a look at the introductory rewards bonus if one is offered.
+If you have a brand-new rewards card you're adding to your wallet, take a look at the introductory sign-up rewards bonus if one is offered.
 Specifically, look at the minimum spending requirement needed to earn the bonus.
 If you need to charge $3,000 in the first three months, for instance, you might want to set this card as the default payment for every purchase to hit that threshold.

 4. Compare Quarterly Bonus Categories

-A quarterly bonus is an opportunity to earn a higher rewards rate on one or more specific purchase categories.
+A quarterly bonus offers an opportunity to earn a higher rewards rate on one or more specific purchase categories.
 Mobile payments can sometimes be included in the quarterly bonus category, meaning that if you pay through an eligible digital wallet app you could earn a higher rewards rate.

 Quarterly bonuses typically have a spending cap.
 For example, you may be limited to earning the bonus on the first $1,500 in purchases each quarter.
 Also, you'll need to opt in to activate bonus categories each quarter to earn the higher rewards rate.